AyomiT1st/homework_arbennett/forecast_submissions/forecast_1/forecast_1_instructions.md

 - Write a report explaining your methodology, findings, and forecast results.

 ### Rubric
-- Data Retrieval (20%)
+- Data Retrieval (15%)
     -   Pulling the correct USGS and DAYMET data
     -   Data cleaning and formatting
     -   Documenting the data retrieval process & building functions
-- Data Analysis (20%)
+- Data Analysis (25%)
     -   Performing exploratory data analysis including basic statistics and ensuring data quality (missing values, outliers)
-- Visualization (20%)
+- Visualization (30%)
     -   Creating informative visualizations that support the analysis
-    -   Using appropriate visualization types
+    -   Using appropriate visualization types, with clear labels and titles
-- Forecasting Method (0%, but up to 10% extra credit)
-- Report (40%)
+- Report (30%)
     -  Clear explanation of methodology and findings in plain language
     -  Thoughtful discussion of forecast results
     -  Suggestions for improving the chosen forecasting method